Momoe Yamaguchi: Studio albums

-Singles

 Covers

 Her songs are regularly covered by other performers.
-Ayako Fuji released an "enka" version of her hit Manjushaka in 2003.
+Ayako Fuji released an enka version of her hit Manjushaka in 2003.
 Cosmos has been covered by many artists, including its creator, Masashi Sada, as well as Akina Nakamori.
 Imitation Gold was covered by Tak Matsumoto with Mai Kuraki in 2003.
 In 2004, a tribute album Yamaguchi Momoe Toribyuto Thank You For ... appeared of Yamaguchi covers by singers such as Masaharu Fukuyama, Sowelu, and Hiromi Iwasaki.
 A second volume, Yamaguchi Momoe Toribyuto Thank You For ...
 Part 2, with more covers, came out in 2005.

+In 1978, Malaysian singer Rina Rahman included "Ku Ingin Bahgia", a Malay version of 赤い運命 (Akai unmei) with Malay lyrics written by Kamali Hudi in her second and final album of the same name.
+With slightly faster tempo from the Momoe's original version and the attraction of Malays with Japanese melodies back then made "Ku Ingin Bahgia" one of the most popular song to air in the late 70's throughout Malaysia & Singapore and became a household song for Rina Rahman.
+The track also repeatedly appears in most of Malay 70's themed compilation album until now.